tslearn-team/tslearn/tslearn/docs/gettingstarted.rst

    1.0 0.0 2.5|3.0 2.0 1.0
    1.0 2.0|4.333 2.12

-To read from / write to this format, have a look at the :ref:`tslearn.utils <mod-utils>` module:
+To read from / write to this format, have a look at the :mod:`tslearn.utils`:

 .. code-block:: python